 The restitution value sets the bounciness of the object.
 The value is usually between 0 (inelastic collision—the object does not bounce at all) and 1 (perfectly elastic collision—the object’s velocity will be exactly reflected in the bounce)

 When a shape develops multiple contacts, restitution is simulated approximately because Box2D uses an iterative solver.
 Box2D also uses inelastic collisions when the collision velocity is small to prevent bounce-jitter

 Damping reduces the linear and angular velocities of the body.
-It is different from friction that only occurs with contact and can be used to give objects a floaty appearance, like they are moving through something thicker than air.
-Valid values for both linear and angular damping is between 0 and 1.
+It is different from friction, which only occurs during contact, and can be used to give objects a floaty appearance, like they are moving through something thicker than air.
+Valid values for both linear and angular damping are between 0 and 1.